taylorbcraft/Godwit_toolkit/README.md

 # Godwit Landscape Toolkit

-The **Godwit Toolkit** is an open-source suite of interactive applications designed to support spatial and movement ecology, with a focus on migratory shorebirds such as the Black-tailed Godwit (*Limosa limosa limosa*).
+The Godwit Landscape Toolkit is an open-source suite of interactive applications designed to support spatial and movement ecology, with a focus on migratory shorebirds such as the Black-tailed Godwit (*Limosa limosa limosa*).

 It includes: